guzmanwolfrank/Data/BankSQL/readme.md

 ## Project Structure

 - `Dashboard/`: Contains the Dashboard PDF and a Sample Image.
 A markdown format file with the links and embed text are also stored here.
 - `data/`: Contains the datagen folder in which the backup jupyter notebook and CSV Data file are stored.
+A test file is also store.
 - `Notebooks/`: Project Code.
 Includes Python script (SQLHTML.ipynb) for data transformation, SQL operations, and visualization and HTML code.
 This script also contains code to send to AWS S3 Bucket.
 - `output_images/`: Stores generated output images from Seaborn plots and other images from the project.
 - `SQL`: Project Jupyter notebook to generate visuals and analyze the SQL data using Python and Seaborn.
 This folder also contains the SQL queries in a text file.